MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-creation-of-groups.md

 ## Licensing requirements

-To manage who creates Office 365 Groups, the following people need Azure AD Premium licenses or Azure AD Basic EDU licenses assigned to them:
+To manage who creates Office 365 Groups, the following people need Azure AD Premium licenses or Azure AD Basic licenses assigned to them:

 - The admin who configures these group creation settings
 - The members of the security group who are allowed to create Office 365 Groups

-The following people don't need Azure AD Premium or Azure AD Basic EDU licenses assigned to them:
+The following people don't need Azure AD Premium or Azure AD Basic licenses assigned to them:

 - People who are members of Office 365 groups and who don't have the ability to create other Office 365 groups.